localgovdrupal/docs/docs/src/features/README.md

 # Features

-A full documentation of all the features you will find out of the box when installing the LocalGovDrupal profile.
+We are aiming for full documentation of all the LocalGov Drupal features.

+Each section contains background information about the feature, guidance for content designers and editors, and technical information for developers.

+Please help us keep this useful, accurate and up-to-date.